Burundi on the brink | Pictures | Reuters

 Burundi on the brink

+The wife of a man, who was killed by police according to protesters, cries at a street in Bujumbura, May 15, 2015.
+REUTERS/Goran Tomasevic

+A soldier, loyal to President Pierre Nkurunziza, smiles as he holds a RPG near the body of a soldier (not pictured), loyal to the coup leader, at a street in Bujumbura, Burundi, May 14, 2015.
+REUTERS/Goran Tomasevic

-Protesters, who are against President Pierre Nkurunziza's decision to run for a third term, gesture in front of a burning barricade in Bujumbura, Burundi May 14, 2015.
-The head of Burundi's army said on Thursday that an attempted coup had failed and...more
+Protesters, who are against President Pierre Nkurunziza's decision to run for a third term, gesture in front of a burning barricade in Bujumbura, May 14, 2015.
+REUTERS/Goran Tomasevic

+A soldier (L), loyal to President Pierre Nkurunziza, sits near the body of a soldier, loyal to the coup leader, at a street in Bujumbura, May 14, 2015.
+REUTERS/Goran Tomasevic

+A soldier carries a RPG in a street in Bujumbura, May 15, 2015.
+REUTERS/Goran Tomasevic

 Policemen clash with protesters near a parliament building in Bujumbura, May 13, 2015.
 REUTERS/Goran Tomasevic